decred/dcrd/docs/README.md

   Decred-specific convenience functions and types
 * [chaincfg/v3](https://github.com/decred/dcrd/tree/master/chaincfg) - Defines
-  chain configuration parameters for the standard Decred networks and allows callers to define their own custom Decred networks for testing puproses
+  chain configuration parameters for the standard Decred networks and allows callers to define their own custom Decred networks for testing purposes
   * [chainhash](https://github.com/decred/dcrd/tree/master/chaincfg/chainhash) -
     Provides a generic hash type and associated functions that allows the specific hash algorithm to be abstracted